 What’s the standard outcome for a first time alcohol violation?

-Because we handle each incident individually, we do not have standard outcomes.
+The most common outcome for alcohol volations are available in the Community Standards.
 However, the impact and severity of a first time alcohol violation would have an impact on the outcome.

 Will this be part of my permanent record?

 Outcomes of informal resolutions, alone, do not appear on a student or organization’s conduct record; however, these outcomes can be taken into consideration if addition violations occur.

 Once a student has been found responsible for violating the Community Standards by formal resolution proceedings, all records of matters addressed by informal resolution shall be transferred to and become a part of a student’s conduct record.